lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

 branches into each other.

 Of course, you can also use `git merge` directly on your workstation to merge your branches.
-Odoo.sh will be notified when new revisions have been pushed in your branches.
+Konvergo ERP.sh will be notified when new revisions have been pushed in your branches.

 Merging a staging branch in the production branch only merges the source code: